prathimacode-hub/ML-ProjectKart/Stocks and Crypto Research Analysis/Model/README.md

 LSTM models are able to store information over a period of time.

-In Long Short Term Memory (LSTM) model, we get Root-mean-square error (RMSE) value 143.27
+In Long Short Term Memory (LSTM) model, gives the Root-mean-square error (RMSE) value 143.27

 ### RMSE value -143.27